Muthikitha/Muthikitha/README.md

 ## 📚 Previous Project

-In a previous project, I explored "Determinants of early sexual initiation among people in South Africa" using a recursive partitioning approach.
+In a previous project, I explored "Determinants of early sexual initiation among people in South Africa: using a recursive partitioning approach".
 This research aimed to shed light on an important societal issue.

 ## 📫 How to Reach Me